Covered in this article

 Rename file

-• newFileName - new name of file
+• newFileName (string, required) – New name of the file.

 Input metadata: